Packager Overview

 Features

-Section titled “Features”Packager operates in two main modes accessible through tabs:
+Section titled “Features”Packager operates in two main modes accessible through a segmented control:

 Package Generator

-Section titled “Package Generator”Create new .hds packages from scratch with the Package Generator interface.
+Section titled “Package Generator”Create new .hds packages from scratch.
+To generate a package you need to provide:

 Package Metadata